 by Nate Miller on Oct 8, 2013

 When summer draws to a close a lot of homeowners tend to forget about taking care of their lawns.
 The mentality seems to be that as Winter gets nearer and nearer there isn’t much that can be done in terms of lawn care.
 This mentality is about as far away from the truth as you can get.
-There are actually loads of things that you can do in order to take of your lawn once summer has passed.
+There are loads of things that you can do to take off your lawn once summer has passed.
 Read this article to uncover 5 useful tips to take care of your lawn through Autumn and Winter.

 #1 Rake Your Lawn

-Once summer is over it’s incredibly important that you rake your lawn fairly frequently in order to look after it sufficiently.
+Once summer is over it’s incredibly important that you rake your lawn fairly frequently to look after it sufficiently.
 You’re right it’s not one of the funniest things that you can be doing but if you want to keep your lawn in good condition over the colder months it’s essential that you do it.
 Make sure that you completely remove all the moss, dead leaves and other dead material that gets caught in the grass.

-Note: If you have a large lawn or a lot of trees surrounding it it may be easier to purchase a lawnmower that allows for a vacuum system or collection bag.
+Note: If you have a large lawn or a lot of trees surrounding it may be easier to purchase a lawnmower that allows for a vacuum system or collection bag.

 #2 Make Sure The Soil Is Aerated

-With summer safely around the corner the last thing that you want is weeds taking over your entire lawn.
+With summer safely around the corner, the last thing that you want is weeds taking over your entire lawn.
 All this will do will make taking care of your lawn a lot more difficult and will leave it looking incredibly shabby.
-It’s up to you which weed killer you choose to use, but always make sure that you read the label carefully in order to ensure the best results.
+It’s up to you which weed killer you choose to use, but always make sure that you read the label carefully to ensure the best results.

 #4 Then Feed